 • Intermittent fasting — along with other healthy lifestyle behaviors, like good nutrition, regular exercise, and sleep — can help you lose fat to lower your health risks … and maybe help you get into your favorite pair of pants again.[3]

 Fancy trying intermittent fasting out?
-Take our SIMPLE quiz, and we’ll give you a hand!
+Take our Simple quiz, and we’ll give you a hand!

 Best intermittent fasting schedules according to belly type